rongkai-bao/rongkai-bao.github.io/_pages/about.md

-title="Benfuracarb impairs zebrafish swim bladder development via the JNK2 pathway mediated inhibition of autophagy" link="https://pubmed.ncbi.nlm.nih.gov/40082026/" authors="Rongkai Bao, Hui Li, Shuqing Li, Menglan Su, Wenhua Li" description="Benfuracarb is widely utilized for crop protection due to its effective pest control properties; however, little information is available regarding its adverse effects and possible molecular mechanisms in fish development.
-In the present study, benfuracarb exposure caused defects in the development and inflation of the swim bladder, as well as in the lipid metabolism of zebrafish larvae."
+title="Benfuracarb impairs zebrafish swim bladder development via the JNK2 pathway mediated inhibition of autophagy" link="https://pubmed.ncbi.nlm.nih.gov/40082026/" authors="Rongkai Bao, Hui Li, Shuqing Li, Menglan Su, Wenhua Li" description="In the present study, benfuracarb exposure caused defects in the development and inflation of the swim bladder, as well as in the lipid metabolism of zebrafish larvae."
 %}

 ## 🏆 Honors and Awards